 As per above results, Citi UAE's balance sheet is particularly sensitive to falling rates.
 From net interest income (NII) perspective, assets (such as Government Securities, Loan, and third-party placements) are generally short term in nature.
 As a result, in a rising interest rate scenario (such as parallel up) there is a positive impact to interest income and in a falling interest rate scenario (such as parallel down) there is an adverse impact to interest income.
-Comparing impact to NII results between T (2022 end) and T-1 (2021 end), parallel up scenario for instance, NII has increased by AED 73 million to AED 254 million.
-The primary reason for this increase, is due to growth in overall deposit volume (mainly from client non-interest bearing (NIB) deposits) which were invested in short term interest paying assets.
-Furthermore, as interest rates continued to rise over the course of 2022, this led to higher NII as well.

 From EVE perspective, high utilisation is primarily driven due to non-interest-bearing deposits and demand deposits (with no defined maturity), having a long-term treatment (>2 years) for EVE calculation.
 Long term treatment of current/savings deposits is driven by offshore hedging of third party foreign currency deposits.
 On behalf of Citi UAE, head office hedges/purchases long dated Government Securities with the aim of centralizing interest rate risk management.

-Comparing EVE results between T (2022 end) and T-1 (2021 end), parallel up scenario for instance, EVE has increased by AED 223 million to AED 721 million.
-The primary reason for this increase, is due to growth in overall deposit volume (mainly from client non-interest bearing (NIB) deposits) which were invested in short term interest paying assets.
-Non-interest bearing deposits have an internal assumption of >3 years whereas asset deployment tenor is contractual (<1 year).
+Comparing NII results between T (2023 end) and T-1 (2022 end), parallel up scenario for instance, NII has decreased from AED 254 million to AED 195 million.
+Comparing EVE results between T (2023 end) and T-1 (2022 end), parallel up scenario for instance, EVE has decreased from AED 721 million to AED 573 million.
+The primary reason for this decrease, is due to growth in overall deposit volume which was invested in longer term interest paying assets compared to the previous year.